pharrison31415/drone-cone-proto/doc/LowLevelDesign.md

   2. Medium with capacity 4
   3. Heavy with capacity 8

+- Fill DroneStatus with three statuses:

+1. idle - ready to deliver
+2. delivering - busy delivering an order
+3. owner - owner private use, DroneCones cannot use

+- Fill OrderStatus with two statuses:

+1. delivering
+2. delivered

 - Fill ConeType with two cone types (with their respective details):

   1. Cake